 First you'll need to have created an S3 bucket to upload to.
-Here are the instructions to do this.
+If we've provided you with credentials, we've already done this for you, so you can skip this step.
+Alternatively here are the instructions to do this.
 If you prefer, we can create a temporary bucket for you, just get in touch and we'll be happy to help.

 Choose your operating system below to view the instructions:

 Download and install Cyberduck, a free tool that will let you access an S3 bucket from your desktop.